NVIDIA/k8s-device-plugin/README.md

 ## Features

 - Specify the number of vGPUs divided by each physical GPU.
-- Limit vGPU's Global Memory.
+- Limit vGPU's Device Memory.
 - Limit vGPU's Streaming Multiprocessor.
+- Zero changes to existing programs

 ## Experimental Features

-- Global Memory overuse
+- Virtual Device Memory

-  The Global Memory of the vGPU can exceed the actual Global Memory of the GPU.
+  The device memory of the vGPU can exceed the physical device memory of the GPU.
 At this time, the excess part will be put in the RAM, which will have a certain impact on the performance.

 ## Known Issues

-- When the Global Memory is overused, if the Global Memory of a physical GPU is used up and there are vacant vGPUs on this GPU, the tasks assigned to these vGPUs will fail.
+- When virtual device memory is turned on, if the device memory of a physical GPU is used up and there are vacant vGPUs on this GPU, the tasks assigned to these vGPUs will fail.
 - Currently, only computing tasks are supported, and video codec processing is not supported.

 ## TODO